-When cleaning stone and brick, you can use a few different methods depending on the type of material you’re dealing with.
-Whether you’re looking to clean outdoor bricks or indoor stone, this guide will provide you with all the information you need to get the job done right.
+When you clean stone and brick, you can use a few different methods depending on the type of material you’re dealing with.
+Whether you’re looking to clean outdoor bricks or indoor stone, this guide will provide all the information you need to complete the job.

 Cleaning Outdoor Bricks